TEAM-AERONAUTICS/BELL-NOZZLE-CONTOUR/README.md

           THE CODE WILL BE STORED IN YOUR DESIRED EXCEL SHEET.

-      --> TO STORE IN YOUR DESIRED EXCEL SHEET JUST REPLACE THE FILE NAME 'nozzlepts.xls' with your desired one near the last line of code (ex: wb.save('example.xls') ).
+      --> TO STORE IN YOUR DESIRED EXCEL SHEET JUST REPLACE THE FILE NAME 'nozzlepts.xls' WITH YOUR DESIRED ONE NEAR THE LAST LINE OF CODE (ex: wb.save('example.xls') ).

 ==> DEMO VALUES ARE GIVEN IN THE EXCEL SHEETS (TAKEN FROM "VDengineering")
     AND ALSO THE PLOTS OBTAINED FROM THE VALUES ARE AVAILABLE FOR REFERENCE.